 It has been written many times before that Argentina is the most European of the countries in South America.
 If only Europe were so cool!
 Argentina does offer the traveler a wonderful mix of Latin flavor and European order.
 It is both a developed country with excellent infrastructure and an exciting place with sites and sounds that you won't find in any other country in the world.

-Where should you go in Argentina?
-Most people start and end in Buenos Aires, the cosmopolitan capital that seemingly has action 24 hours a day.
-The other prime destination is Patagonia, a remote and gorgeous region that will make you feel like a small pebble in an enormous universe.
-But if you want to get to know the real Argentina, make a point to visit a small town that is off the beaten path.
+- If you want to get to know the real Argentina, make a point to visit a small town that is off the beaten path.
 You will be greeted with a hospitality that will warm your heart.